 I added open-ended and multiple-choice questions to help my students process the material at hand, and to give me insight into what they understood and what they needed to work on.

 I also added “Notes” with color images, diagrams, and clip art to support the vocabulary and content presented in the video.
 These features allowed me to make the information in the video more comprehensible for my ELLs, which in turn would make both articles easier to understand.

 After editing, I was able to directly assign my Edpuzzle videos to Google Classroom with one click!
-Finally, since it was the first time my ELLs used Edpuzzle, I created a Screencastify of myself navigating the Edpuzzle site.
+Finally, since it was the first time my ELLs used Edpuzzle, I created a Screencastify of myself navigating the Edpuzzle site (note: now you can screen record with Edpuzzle!).
 I uploaded this video to Google Classroom right beside the Edpuzzle assignment.

 All students were required to complete this activity prior to reading the Scholastic articles.
 The video and accompanying questions activated my ELLs prior knowledge, provided them with the prior knowledge if they lacked it, and created curiosity about the topic at hand.